How to Awk

 Scripting

-This post only covers how to use it as a one liner from the command prompt, but Awk is much more than a command.
+Here we only covered how to use awk as a one-liner from the command line, but awk is actually a fully featured scripting language.

-This for example, is a valid Awk script:
+This for example, is a valid awk script:

 awk